HVCC-Computer-Science-Club/csclub_welcome/README.md

-# 👋 Welcome to the Computer Science Club
+# 👋 CSC GitHub Official Guide

 Welcome to the **official GitHub guide** for the Computer Science Club!
 Whether you're a beginner learning how to use GitHub for the first time or an advanced dev looking to collaborate, this repo is your starting point.